 Prosper High School ranks within the top 20% of all 8,188 schools in Texas (based off of combined math and reading proficiency testing data).

-The diversity score of Prosper High School is 0.61, which is less than the diversity score at state average of 0.64.
+The diversity score of Prosper High School is 0.69, which is more than the diversity score at state average of 0.64.
 The school's diversity has stayed relatively flat over five school years.

 Overall Testing Rank